On July 28, let's celebrate the 10 years of the rights to water and sanitation

 We regret that 10 years after the adoption of this resolution, the right to water and sanitation continues to be subject to systematic violations worldwide.
 While good hygiene practices are the main measure to prevent the spread of COVID-19, the access to clean water and handwashing facilities remains a privilege that many people cannot afford.

-For the occasion, Human Dignity publishes its second interview with human rights defenders on ESCR and the impact of the health crisis and joins the "Water is a right" campaign.
+For the occasion, Human Dignity publishes its second interview with human rights defender on ESCR and the impact of the health crisis and joins the "Water is a right" campaign.

 On the occasion of this tenth anniversary of the recognition of the human rights to water and sanitation, French associations are mobilizing through the "Water is a right" campaign.
 In full period of health crisis, this date reminds us of the vital importance of universal access to water and sanitation and questions the progress made in this area.
 For the occasion, French associations are mobilized through the "Water is a right" campaign.